German Confederation: Activities

 Other military conflicts were foreign to the confederation (bundesfremd).
 An example is Austria's oppression of the uprising in Northern Italy in 1848 and 1849, as these Austrian territories lay outside of the confederation's borders.

 During the existence of the Confederation, there was only one federal war: the war against Denmark beginning with the Schleswig-Holstein uprising in 1848 (the First Schleswig War).
-The conflict became a federal war when the Bundestag demanded that Denmark withdraw its troops from Schleswig (April 12) and recognized the revolutionary of Schleswig-Holstein (April 22).
+The conflict became a federal war when the Bundestag demanded that Denmark withdraw its troops from Schleswig (12 April) and recognized the revolution of Schleswig-Holstein (22 April).
 The confederation transformed into the German Empire of 1848.
 Prussia was de facto the most important member state conducting the war for Germany.

 There are several examples of federal executions and especially federal interventions.
 In 1863, the Confederation ordered the execution of the duke of Holstein (the Danish king).
 Federal troops occupied Holstein, which was a member state.
 After this, Austria and Prussia declared war on Denmark, the Second Schleswig War (or Deutsch-Dänischer Krieg in German).
 As Schleswig and Denmark were not member states, this war was foreign to the Confederation, which took no part in it.

 A federal intervention confronted for example the raid of the revolutionaries in Baden in April 1848.

 In June 1866, the Federal Convention took measures against Prussia.
 This decision was technically not a federal execution for lack of time to observe the actual procedure.
 Prussia had violated, according to the majority of the convention, federal law by sending its troops to Holstein.
-The decision led to the war in summer 1866 that ended with the dissolution of the confederation (known as Seven Weeks War or by other names).
+The decision led to the Austro-Prussian War in summer 1866 that ended with the dissolution of the confederation.